karlrees/ledestool/README.md

 ## Instructions
 All files to be converted should be placed in a common folder.
 Files may have any extension, and may also be placed in subdirectories within the common folder.

 To use the tool, just launch it and select your folder using the `Browse` button.
 Then select your profile (either `Default` or a custom one you defined in the `profiles.yaml` file).
-You may also select `AutoDetect`, in which case the tool attempts to detect the right profile to use based on the `autoselect` key in the profile (if defined).
+You may also select `AutoSelect`, in which case the tool attempts to detect the right profile to use based on the `autoselect` key in the profile (if defined).
 See the sample `profiles.yaml` for details.

 Once the profile is selected, click on `Convert`.
 Your converted files will appear in the same folders as to original files.
 The converted file will have a `.converted` extension prior to the original extension of the file (e.g. `invoice.ledes` will become `invoice.converted.ledes`).